GeorgeClaudiOfficiel/SMART-WATER-ACCOUNTABILITY-MONITORING-SYSTEM-SWAMS-/README.md

 ### **3. Software Setup:**

--To get started simply follow the following [link](https://georgeclaudiofficiel.github.io/SMART-WATER-ACCOUNTABILITY-MONITORING-SYSTEM-SWAMS-/).
+- To get started simply follow the following [link](https://georgeclaudiofficiel.github.io/SMART-WATER-ACCOUNTABILITY-MONITORING-SYSTEM-SWAMS-/).
--To run the web app on your browser through localhost:5500, simply download the extensions 'Liveserver' and 'Prettier' then:
+- To run the web app on your browser through localhost:5500, simply download the extensions 'Liveserver' and 'Prettier' then:

 1. Clone this repository: